Quinnipiac University

 Global Portfolio Competition and Poster Session

-The Global Portfolio Competition and Poster Session provides students with the opportunity to present real, managed investment portfolios and compare their performance with other individuals, teams, and universities.
-Students compete across a range of categories and winners are announced live during the second day of GAME Forum.
+The Global Portfolio Competition and Poster Session provided students with the opportunity to present real, managed investment portfolios and compare their performance with other individuals, teams, and universities.
+Students competed across a range of categories and winners were announced during the second day of GAME Forum.

 Enter the Global Portfolio Competition

-To enter the Global Portfolio Competition, students must actively invest in and manage the performance of the portfolio.
-Portfolios be funded for at least one year prior to submission and at least three participants must register to attend the conference.
+Submission Requirements: Students must actively invest in and manage the performance of the portfolio.
+Portfolios be funded for at least one year prior to submission and at least three participants must register to attend.

 Portfolio Categories and Awards

-The Quinnipiac University School of Business, in partnership with our sponsors and Delphian Trading, award cash prizes and trophies to the top three teams in each category.
+The Quinnipiac University School of Business, in partnership with the Financial Modeling Institute, awards trophies to the top three teams in each category.
+Additionally, the 1st-place teams will receive Advanced Financial Modeler (AFM) program certificates (each access code is valued at $725).*

 • Graduate Overall